Qualified Construction/Demolition Subcontractors

 Subcontractors shall submit for approval their Safety and Health Program that addresses the Oak Ridge National Laboratory’s Elements of Construction S&H Program (06/28/18).
 As of January 2018, the minimum safety and health elements for the S&H program differ based on industry type.
 See Elements of Construction S&H Program: Section 8.1 for Safety & Health Training Requirements.
 See OSHA Safety and Health Program Recommended Practices for additional assistance.
 Work performed at the DOE site will be performed in accordance with 10 CFR 851.

 Subcontractors must have a satisfactory performance record with no recent seriously deficient contract performance.
 Past failure to perform acceptably is strong evidence of non-responsibility.
 Failure to meet quality requirements is a significant factor in determining satisfactory performance.
 The Company may determine a subcontractor not qualified if the subcontractor has failed under previous contracts to meet quality standards, complete work on schedule, or otherwise failed to act responsibly or to meet or comply with other contractual obligations.

-5. For informational purposes only, submit a certificate from your workman’s compensation insurance carrier stating your current Experience Modification Rating (EMR).
+5.)
+Submit a certificate from your workman’s compensation insurance carrier stating your current Experience Modification Rating (EMR).